Come for the Hoops, Stay for the Weekend

 Eats:

 For a family-friendly meal, you’re in for a treat on the Square.
-Ajax Diner is always a hit (kids can shoot toothpicks into the ceiling with their straws), South Depot will please even the pickiest eater, and if you’re dining at Proud Larry’s, ask for dough that the kids can play with while you wait on your food.
-Be sure to check out Volta Tavera for fantastic appetizers and Greek food, or Handy Andy for great burgers and BBQ.
-Located right by the Ford Center, Oxford’s new brewery Circle and Square also offers a great place to watch the game.
-Grab a beer or something from their delicious “bites” menu if you are feeling snacky.
+Ajax Diner is always a hit (kids can shoot toothpicks into the ceiling with their straws), South Depot satisfies even the pickiest eater, and Proud Larry’s offers dough for kids to play with while waiting for their meals.
+For Greek cuisine, visit Volta Taverna, or grab a classic burger and BBQ at Handy Andy.
+Near the Ford Center, Circle and Square brewery provides a great spot to watch the game while enjoying a cold beer and tasty bites.

 Young men eating at Ajax Diner